thomd/mad-pages/pyenv.md

   Install new Python Version

     pyenv version                               # list current version
     pyenv versions                              # list installed versions
-    pyenv install --list              # list all available versions pyenv install VERSION             # install version VERSION pyenv uninstall VERSION           # uninstall version VERSION
+    pyenv install --list                        # list all available versions pyenv install VERSION                       # install version `VERSION` pyenv uninstall VERSION                     # uninstall version `VERSION`

   Use a Python Version

-    pyenv global VERSION              # set default global version pyenv local VERSION               # set version to be used in a particular directory (see .python-version file) pyenv shell VERSION               # set version to be used in the current shell pyenv shell system                # set system-version to be used in the current shell
+    pyenv global VERSION                        # set default global version pyenv local VERSION                         # set version to be used in a particular directory; see `.python-version` pyenv shell VERSION                         # set version to be used in the current shell pyenv shell system                          # set system-version to be used in the current shell

 ## Lookup Path

     python -c "import sys; print(sys.path)"     # list lookup paths

 pyenv's lookup path is